 Consulting firms use case interviews because they do two things extremely well:

-In the case interview portion itself, the firms are looking at a variety of skills that can be bucketed into two groups of skillsets: analytical (eg hard) and soft skills.
-Both skillsets are important, although many candidates tend to fixate on the analytical aspects.
+In the case interview portion itself, the firms are looking at a variety of skills that can be bucketed into two groups of skill sets: analytical (e.g., hard skills) and soft skills.
+Both skill sets are important, although many candidates tend to fixate on the analytical aspects.
 In this guide, we'll cover both, beginning with the analytical skills.